WoltLab/docs.woltlab.com/docs/migration/wsc54/php.md

 Event classes should not have an `Event` suffix and should be stored in an `event` namespace in a matching location.
 Thus, the `UserLoggedIn` example might have a FQCN of `\wcf\system\user\authentication\event\UserLoggedIn`.

+Event listeners for events implementing `IEvent` need to follow [PSR-14](https://www.php-fig.org/psr/psr-14/), i.e. they need to be callable.
+In practice, this means that the event listener class needs to implement `__invoke()`.
+No interface has to be implemented in this case.

 Previously:

 ```php